ragsns/javaone-cloudfoundry-hol/ex4/README.md

 ```
 cf services
 ```
 You should see an output that looks something like below.
-The column Application that is blank indicates that no application is bound to it (yet).
+The column "bound apps" that is blank indicates that no application is bound to it (yet).

 ```
 Getting services in org raghsrin@us.ibm.com / space dev as raghsrin@us.ibm.com...